 Fire departments respond to plenty of home calls concerning carbon monoxide (CO) alarms.
 Multi-gas detectors can not only detect the presence of CO, but they can also help you determine the source of the CO leak.
 In addition to detecting CO, you can use a multi-gas detector for home calls concerning natural gas leaks or other suspicious odors.

 Although CO calls are common for firefighters, there are other lesser-known gas hazards you need to monitor.
 Fire smoke is a complex mix of toxins, and hydrogen cyanide (HCN) has emerged as one of the most common and dangerous.
 Historically, HCN was not a concern after a typical house fire.
 But as synthetic materials replace natural materials in the construction industry, HCN has become more prevalent.
 When heated, these materials emit HCN at levels unimaginable to firefighters from decades past.
-Multi-gas monitors alert you when HCN is present, in addition to other common gas hazards, telling you whether you need respiratory protection.
+Multi-gas monitors alert you when HCN is present, in addition to other common gas hazards, creating additional awareness around the need for respiratory protection.

 Many fire departments may only have one multi-gas detector per rig – or even just one for the entire department.
 While one monitor per department or per rig is exponentially better than no monitors at all, there are several benefits to each firefighter carrying a multi-gas detector.